-Peptone special and yeast extract provides carbonaceous, nitrogenous compounds, long chain amino acids, vitamins and other growth factors supports the luxuriant growth of bacteria Sodium deoxycholate inhibits gram-positive organisms rendering the medium selective for enteric microorganisms.
+Peptone special and yeast extract supports the luxuriant growth of bacteria by supplying nitrogen and carbon compounds, long chain amino acids, vitamins and other essential nutrients.
+Sodium deoxycholate inhibits gram-positive organisms rendering the medium selective for enteric microorganisms.
 The BC indicator turns pink in presence of acid produced from propylene glycol.
 Lactose fermenting ability is determined by using an indicator, which can detect the presence of enzyme β-galactosidase.
 Lactose fermenting (β-galactosidase producing) bacteria yield blue violet coloured colony (3).
-Salmonellae produce acid from propylene glycol and on combining with the pH indicator gives typical pink red colonies.
+Salmonella produce acid from propylene glycol and on combining with the pH indicator gives typical pink red colonies.
 Other enteric gram-negative bacteria form colourless colonies.
 Salmonella Typhimurium and Salmonella Enteritidis produce pink to red colonies.
 Specimen should be enriched in an appropriate selective enrichment broth.
-This enriched culture is then inoculated on Salmonella Differential Agar and incubated at 35-37°C for 24-48 hours.
+This enriched culture is then inoculated on Salmonella Differential Agar, Modified and incubated at 35-37°C for 24-48 hours.